sammyd/iOS8-day-by-day-book/manuscript/25-notification-actions.md

 ## Firing Actions

-To support these new user notification categories, `UILocalNotification` has a new `category` property in iOS8.
+To support these new user notification categories, `UILocalNotification` has a new `category` property in iOS 8.
 This is a string, and its value should either be `nil`, or match the `identifier` of one of the categories registered with the app.